Data Synchronization

 By default, juicefs sync

-to copy files when source files' mtime
+to overwrite files when the mtime

-are newer.
+of the source file has been updated.
 For scenarios with higher demand for data integrity, use --check-new

 or --check-all